gitter-badger/filebase/README.md

 ### Why?

 Filebase is ideal when you want more than config files yet not a database.
-Because Filebase is using filesystem and optionally human readable encoding, you can work with the database with tridtional text editing tools like a GUI texteditor or commandline tools like `cat`,`grep`,`head`, et all, it also means you can selectivly backup your data.
+Because Filebase is using filesystem and optionally human readable encoding, you can work with the database with traditional text editing tools like a GUI texteditor or commandline tools like `cat`,`grep`,`head`, et all, it also means you can selectivly backup your data.

 ### Codecs

-Filebase currently currently ships YAML, JSON, and gob codecs.
+Filebase currently ships YAML, JSON, and gob codecs.

 To build a new codec, you just need to satisify the `codec.Codec` interface: